Different government agencies are responsible for monitoring and regulating the safety of different types of products.

 - Australian Competition and Consumer Commission

-- Tasmania Consumer Affairs and Fair Trading - Department of Justice
+- Consumer, Building and Occupational Services - Department of Justice

-- Western Australia Consumer Protection - Department of Commerce
+- Western Australia Consumer Protection - Department of Mines, Industry Regulation and Safety

 Particular government agencies monitor and regulate the safety of certain specific types of products.